nicolaka/ucp-sd-ra/README.md

 Containers deployed using Docker 1.10 can now use DNS to resolve the IP of other containers on the same network.
 This behaviour works out of the box for user-defined bridge and overlay networks.

 Docker 1.10 also introduced the concept of _network alias_.
 A network alias abstracts multiple containers under a single alias.
 This means that scaled services ( e.g `docker-compose scale service=number`) can be grouped under and resolved by a single alias.
 Docker will resolve the alias to a healthy container that belongs to that alias.
 This is extremely helpful for stateless services where any container can be used to provide a service.
+Docker uses round-robin DNS resolution to load-balance requests across all healthy containers that are part of an alias.

 **Example** In our sample Voting App, the Java `worker` service can belong to the alias `workers`.
 If additional workers are needed, you can scale the `worker` service using Compose.
 All the `worker` services can belong to a single alias called `workers`.
 If other services need to connect with any of these services, Docker will resolve the `workers` alias to a healthy container.
 We can add network aliases for  the `worker` service in the Compose file as follows: